Lagrangian constant cycle subvarieties in Lagrangian fibrations: Introduction

 Each characterization gives \emph{a priori} different generalization of $o_S$.
 The first one is related to Beauville's conjecture on the weak splitting property of the Chow ring of projective hyper-Kähler manifolds~\cite{BeauvilleSplitBB}: \begin{conj}[Beauville~\cite{BeauvilleSplitBB}] Let $X$ be a projective hyper-Kähler manifold.
 The restriction of the cycle class map $\CH^\bullet(X)_\bQ \colonec \CH^\bullet(X) \otimes_\bZ \bQ \to H^\bullet(X,\bQ)$ to the $\bQ$-sub-algebra generated by divisor classes is injective. \end{conj} The reader is referred to~\cite{BeauvilleSplitBB, VoisinBVconjHilbK3, FuBVKummer, RiessBconjLF, VoisinHKcoisotp} for recent developments of this conjecture.
-In particular, since $H^{4n}(X,\bQ) = \bQ$, Beauville's conjecture contains as a sub-conjecture the fact that the intersection of any $2n$ divisor classes in $\CH^\bullet(X)_\bQ$ is proportional to the same degree one zero-cycle $o_X \in \CH^{2n}(X)_\bQ$ where $2n$ is the dimension of $X$, which generalizes property $i)$ of $o_S$.
+In particular, since $H^{4n}(X,\bQ) = \bQ$, Beauville's conjecture contains as a sub-conjecture the statement that the intersection of any $2n$ divisor classes in $\CH^\bullet(X)_\bQ$ is proportional to the same degree one zero-cycle $o_X \in \CH^{2n}(X)_\bQ$ where $2n$ is the dimension of $X$, which generalizes property $i)$ of $o_S$.

-The generalization of property $ii)$ is formulated in~\cite[Conjectures $0.4$ and $0.8$]{VoisinHKcoisotp}: for $0 \le i \le n$, let $S_i \CH_0(X)$ denote the subgroup of $\CH_0(X)$ generated by the classes of points whose rational orbit is of dimension $\ge i$\footnote{Precisely, let $z \in X$ and $O_z$ be the set of points in $X$ which are rationally equivalent to $z$. $O_z$ is called the \emph{rational orbit} of $z$ and is a countable union of Zariski closed subset of $X$; we define $\dim O_z$ to be the supremum of the dimension of all irreducible components of $O_z$.}.
-One hopes that this decreasing \emph{rational orbit filtration} $S_\bullet \CH_0(X)$ would define a splitting of the conjectural Bloch-Beilinson filtration $F^\bullet_{BB}$ in the sense that the inclusion $S_i\CH_0(X) \hookrightarrow \CH_0(X)$ induces an isomorphism
+The generalization of property $ii)$ is formulated in~\cite[Conjectures 0.4 and 0.8]{VoisinHKcoisotp}: for $0 \le i \le n$, let $S_i \CH_0(X)$ denote the subgroup of $\CH_0(X)$ generated by the classes of points whose rational orbit is of dimension $\ge i$\footnote{The \emph{rational orbit} of a point $z \in X$ is the set $O_z \subset X$ of points in $X$ which are rationally equivalent to $z$.
+The set $O_z$ is a countable union of Zariski closed subsets of $X$ and we define $\dim O_z$ to be the maximum of the dimension of all irreducible components of $O_z$.}.
+One hopes that this decreasing filtration $S_\bullet \CH_0(X)$ would define a splitting of the conjectural Bloch-Beilinson filtration $F^\bullet_{BB}$ in the sense that the inclusion $S_i\CH_0(X) \hookrightarrow \CH_0(X)$ induces an isomorphism